Chart Color Schemes

 Broome displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-The latest Census evaluated dwelling structures in Broome as 67.2% houses and 32.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro WA had 79.3% houses and 20.7% other dwellings.
-Home ownership in Broome was at 15.4%, with mortgaged dwellings at 24.4% and rented ones at 60.2%.
-The median monthly mortgage repayment in the area was $1,950, below Non-Metro WA's average of $2,167.
-The median weekly rent figure in Broome was $300, compared to Non-Metro WA's $200.
-Nationally, Broome's mortgage repayments were higher at $1,950 than the Australian average of $1,863, while rents were lower at $300 compared to the national figure of $375.
+In Broome, according to the latest Census evaluation, 67.2% of dwellings were houses, with the remaining 32.7% comprising semi-detached homes, apartments, and other dwelling types.
+This is in contrast to Non-Metro WA's figures of 79.3% houses and 20.7% other dwellings.
+Home ownership in Broome stood at 15.4%, with mortgaged dwellings making up 24.4% and rented dwellings accounting for 60.2%.
+The median monthly mortgage repayment in the area was $1,950, lower than Non-Metro WA's average of $2,167.
+The median weekly rent in Broome was recorded at $300, compared to Non-Metro WA's figure of $200.
+Nationally, Broome's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially lower than the national figure of $375.

 Frequently Asked Questions - Housing